RyanSchaefer/2021-spring-cs3200-final/README.md

 Race - represents a race that is held with an official title for that race, a location of the race (the country), the track in that country, and the number of laps in the race

+Employee - Represents anyone who is working in F1 besides the drivers

 # User to domain object relationship

 Team <-> Driver - a driver is part of one team, but a team can have many drivers (normally 2 with any additional considered reserve)

 # Domain to Domain object relationship

-Team <-> Race (through user intermediary) - The relationship between the two domain objects is found by going through the team to the driver to the standing of a driver in a race.
-While not directly related, we can still say that a team has many races in which they finish in a certian place based on the overall preformance of their drivers.
+Team <-> Employee - a team has many employees (which aren't drivers because drivers are considered special) that work on the car, in the pitlane, and also as engineers.

 # Portable Enumeration